What do you really want in your life?

 We think that we can only feel good if we get promoted or a ‘better’ job.

-But it’s not the thing that we decided we need to have to feel better that will make us feel better if we achieve it.
+But it’s not the external things that we believe we need to have that will make us feel better.

 A very simple example is the weather.